 A worklist notification, coupled with non-diagnostic preview images sent to treating physicians’ mobile phones helps ensure that critical scans are reviewed as soon as possible.

 This enables streamlining of the head CT scan interpretation workflow by automating the initial screening and triage process, thus decreasing the time to diagnosis and expediting treatment.
 The preview images are also useful in centres where 24-hour onsite radiology coverage is not available.
-A comprehensive de-identification system ensures that HIPAA regulations are followed when sending non-diagnostic images through the app.
+A comprehensive de-identification system ensures that Protected Health Information is not transmitted when sending non-diagnostic images through the app.

 Radiology worklists can prove complex to manage, especially in tele-radiology settings or imaging centers with high scan volume.
 ‘STAT’ designations coded at the time of ordering the CT scan don’t always reflect the degree of severity of the abnormality on the image.